larryknaebelobsidian/kingdom/Questions.md

+## Nations
 Who comprise the "nations" in the 1000 years?

 Who comprise the "nations" in the eternal state?

+## Translation / Resurrection

+What is the relationship between resurrection and translation?

 Are there more than two resurrections?
 If so, how many?